allthingstalk/arduino-wifi-sdk/README.md

-# AllThingsTalk Arduino SDK v2
+# AllThingsTalk Arduino WiFi SDK

 AllThingsTalk Arduino Library for WiFi Devices - makes connecting your devices with your [AllThingsTalk Maker](https://maker.allthingstalk.com/) a breeze.